Lance Cade: Teaming with Trevor Murdoch (2005–2008)

-Alliance with Chris Jericho; departure (2008)
+Alliance with Chris Jericho and departure (2008)

 Cade formed an alliance with Chris Jericho on the June 16 airing of Raw when he assisted Jericho in laying out John Cena and Triple H. In the following weeks, Cade began accompanying Jericho to the ring for his matches, becoming a protégé of sorts and aiding him in his feud with Shawn Michaels.
 Cade claimed that, being a former protégé of Michaels, he was not going to wait for him to turn on him like Michaels did several past partners.

 At a Raw house show in early August, Cade suffered a broken nose in a match against Paul London, who was also busted open as a result of a botched move.
 Cade returned to in-ring action on Raw on September 22 in a handicap match with Jericho and John "Bradshaw" Layfield, defeating Michaels and Batista, with Cade pinning his former mentor.
 Michaels would then defeat Cade one-on-one in a no disqualification match on the October 6 episode, in what was Cade's last appearance.
 On October 14, 2008, Cade was released from his WWE contract.
-Jim Ross later stated that "he made a major league mistake while utilizing bad judgment" and that it was instrumental to his departure.
-Ross referenced Cade having a seizure on a plane and needing emergency medical care as a part of this:
+Jim Ross later stated that "he made a major league mistake while utilizing bad judgment" and that it was instrumental to his departure, also noting that Cade having a seizure on a plane and needed emergency medical care.